nest/nest-simulator/pynest/examples/EI_clustered_network/README.rst

 Contributions to this PyNEST model implementation
 -------------------------------------------------

-2023: inital bersion of code and documentation by Felix J. Schmitt, Vahid Rostami and Martin Nawrot.
+2023: initial version of code and documentation by Felix J. Schmitt, Vahid Rostami and Martin Nawrot.

 Acknowledgments
 ---------------